hands on hearts

 As another wave of the pandemic hit in the Winter, women facing homelessness at The Sanctuary started work on their flags.

+The project was then put on pause for a year.
 Then, in the Spring of 2023 , a group of Afghan women were inspired by the Calthorpe's beautiful chain and decided to make one of their own.

 The women had recently arrived from Afghanistan and were being temporarily housed in local hotels.